gmc-code/PC-microbit-micropython/docs/introduction/Micropython_editor.rst

     :scale: 50 %

 | Type in some code.
-| Click on the three vertical dots of the Save button and save as a python file.
+| Click on the three vertical dots of the Save the A buttonnd save as a python file.

 ----

 Opening python files
 ---------------------------------------

-| Click on the Open button and navigate to a saved python file.
+| Click on the Open the A buttonnd navigate to a saved python file.

 ----